EldritchCrow/Assignato-API/APIv1_doc.md

 Body: {
-    "professor_name": "Name of professor teaching the course", "size": "Max number of people in the course (integer)", "title": "Title of the course"
+    "professor_name": "Name of professor teaching the course", "size": "Max number of people in the course (integer)", "title": "Title of the course",
     "section": "Section number (integer).
 0 indicates co-occurent sections scheduled simultaneously", "duration": "Duration in minutes (integer)",
     "department": [